ewiklund/react-beach-resort/readme.txt

-Then from the Terminal in Code; run: git add . git commit -m "react beach app" git remote add origin https://github.com/ewiklund/react-beach-resort.git
+Then from the Terminal in Code; run: git add . git commit -m "react beach app" git remote add origin https://github.com/ewiklund/react-beach-resort.git git push -u origin master

 Then go to Netlify and click on Create new site from Github